John Russell (pirate)

 John Russell (fl.
-1722-1723) was a pirate active from Nova Scotia to the Caribbean to the African coast.
+1722–1723) was a Portuguese pirate active from Nova Scotia to the Caribbean to the African coast.
 He is best known for his association with Edward Low and Francis Spriggs, and for his involvement with two well-known and well-documented maroonings.

 Biography

-Most commonly known as Englishman “John Russell”, his real name may have been Juan or John Lopez; he was in reality a Portuguese Catholic.
+Most commonly known as Englishman “John Russell”, he was in reality a Portuguese Catholic whose real name may have been Juan or John Lopez.
 Like a number of other pirates of the Golden Age, he was a Jacobite who professed support for England's ousted Catholic King James II over his Protestant successors.
-Various sources paint him alternately as a Captain in his own right, or merely as Low's quartermaster.
+Various sources paint him alternately as a captain in his own right, or merely as Low's quartermaster.
 He was argumentative and well-versed in the pirates’ Articles, not above using them to secure his own ends.
 Rather than fly the Jolly Roger flag, Russell instead flew English flags in order to surprise his targets.